-With the success of our last proposal (MIP-6), the Sad Cat Cartel is excited to share with you our second official proposal!
+With the success of our last proposal (MIP-6), the Sad Cat Capital is excited to share with you our second official proposal!

 This proposal has the purpose of creating a sustainable ground for the future of Merit Circle and the MC token.
 We propose to use the proceeds from realized gains on investments across various investments done by the DAO to be deployed in a structured manner.
 This consists of using one part to re-fill the treasury in USDC, one part buying back MC tokens for the treasury and the remaining part burning a part of the MC tokens bought back.

 The Merit Circle DAO has been doing and will continue to be doing a wide range of investments in the Play-to-Earn industry and beyond.
 Functioning as an index fund for the metaverse and Play-to-Earn industry, a healthy and sustainable vision towards the future is crucial.
 We believe that the future of Merit Circle can only be guaranteed by a mandate as proposed beneath.